tendrl-inc-labs/TetherDB/README.md

 ### **Worker Management**

-To use queued writes, ensure the worker is explicitly started:
+To use queued writes, ensure the worker is explicitly started if not using the context manager, ie 'with' statement:

 ```python
 db.start()  # Start the worker